 For the purpose of financial aid, the United States consists of four different regions: South, Midwest, West, and New England.
 States within these regions have different types of agreements that allow students from one state to receive reduced out-of-state or in-state tuition in a neighboring state if their home states do not offer their desired degree programs.
 Schools in some regions offer discounted tuition to out-of-state students regardless of their degree programs.

 The following map depicts the South, Midwest, West, and New England regions of the United States.
 Schools in states within these regions may participate in a variety of programs to provide financial aid to out-of-state students from the same region.
-Note that Iowa, New Jersey, New York, and Pennsylvania do not have memberships in any of the regional programs.
+Note that Iowa, New Jersey, New York, North Carolina, and Pennsylvania do not have memberships in any of the regional programs.

 New England Region